yasminetebib/SOA-Training/README.md

-# 📘 SOA Module - ESPRIT School of Engineering
+# 📘 Service-Oriented Architecture- Training

 ## 🎯 Learning Objectives
 This **20-hour module** aims to enable students to: